NietoDeveloper/HealthServices/README.md

 - Navigate through different sections using the top navigation bar.
 - Use the appointment form to schedule new appointments.
-- Manage patient records in the Patients section.

-Contributions to improve HealthHub are welcome.
-Please follow these steps to contribute:

 1. Fork the repository
 2. Make your changes